Reslan-Tinawi/reslan-tinawi.github.io/_posts/2020-05-11-text-classification-using-sklearn-and-nltk.md

 - `max_features`: selecting only 10,000 features.
 - `clf`: the classifier which achieved the highest score is the `LinearSVC`.

-*Note*: performing grid search with many parameters takes a quite lone time, so be careful what parmeters to pick, and the list of values to search over.
+*Note*: performing grid search with many parameters takes a *quite* long time, so be careful what parmeters to pick, and the list of values to search over.

 # Model evaluation